 An ever-present at domestic and international events, the Purley-based snapper has taken more than 800 front cover shots for AW – his first being more than half a century ago.

-He shows little sign of slowing down either and Rio 2016 was his 14th Summer Games.
-In 2013 he was made an MBE for services to sports photography.
+He shows little sign of slowing down either.
+Rio 2016 was his 14th Summer Games and in 2013 he was made an MBE for services to sports photography.

 Paul Freary, Products Reviewer

 After having worked for Puma, Fila, Nike and adidas, in addition to running his own running store for the past eight years, Paul is ideally placed to write authoritative reviews of shoes, gadgets and gear.